tapis-project/documentation/source/technical/jobs.rst

-    _tapisExecSystemInputDir - the exec system directory where input files are staged _tapisExecSystemLogicalQueue - the Tapis queue definition that specifies an HPC queue _tapisExecSystemOutputDir - the exec system directory where the app writes its output _tapisJobCreateDate - ISO 8601 date, example: 2021-04-26Z _tapisJobCreateTime - ISO 8601 time, example: 18:44:55.544145884Z _tapisJobCreateTimestamp - ISO 8601 timestamp, example: 2021-04-26T18:44:55.544145884Z
+    _tapisExecSystemInputDir - the exec system directory where input files are staged _tapisExecSystemLogicalQueue - the Tapis queue definition that specifies an HPC queue _tapisExecSystemOutputDir - the exec system directory where the app writes its output _tapisStdoutFilename - Name of file to use for stdout.
+    _tapisStderrFilename - Name of file to use for stderr.
+    _tapisJobCreateDate - ISO 8601 date, example: 2021-04-26Z
+    _tapisJobCreateTime - ISO 8601 time, example: 18:44:55.544145884Z
+    _tapisJobCreateTimestamp - ISO 8601 timestamp, example: 2021-04-26T18:44:55.544145884Z